thegrumpys/odop/docs/Help/gettingStarted.md

 plus the Rectangular Solid and Piston-Cylinder demonstration cases.
-If you are interested in learning about capabilities, concepts, and basic mechanics of how to operate the program, the Rectangular Solid design type is intended as an easy to understand demonstration problem and is a good place to start.
+If you are interested in learning about capabilities, concepts, and basic mechanics of how to operate the program, the Rectangular Solid design type is intended as a small and easy to understand demonstration problem and is a good place to start.
 The remainder of this Getting Started topic will use the Rectangular Solid design type to describe several screen captures that refer to the ODOP main page.